Conservation and Restoration

 Our region contains a plethora of beautiful birds, trees, wildflowers, and wildlife.
 We encourage you to explore our local wildlife sanctuaries and parks.

 Chemung Valley Audubon Society invites you outdoors!
-With many residents feeling a get-out-of-the-house eagerness after enduring months of isolation due to the COVID-19 pandemic, CVAS urges you to consider the benefits of taking a hike.
-Over the past several years the local Audubon chapter has developed two properties in Steuben County (Northrup Hill & Gleason), as well as a trail at Mark Twain State Park in Chemung County, where you can enjoy outdoor experiences while still following social distancing guidelines.
+Over the past several years the local Audubon chapter has developed two properties in Steuben County (Northrup Hill & Gleason), as well as a trail at Mark Twain State Park in Chemung County, where you and your family can enjoy outdoor experiences.

 Hiking and wildlife watching are good for our bodies and our sense of well-being.
 CVAS invites people to use the trails and to enjoy the beauty and spectacle of wild nature in the Southern Tier.
 “Birding is an inexpensive, healthful, always entertaining outdoor activity that heightens one’s awareness and understanding of the environment and can be done anytime, anywhere,” noted Bill Ostrander.
 A lifelong birder and Chemung County resident, Ostrander leads Audubon walks that help people learn about and enjoy our area’s birds.